 Average cost of term life insurance

 The cost of a policy will depend on your age and health as well as the term length and coverage amount you choose.
-The following are sample quotes for a Haven Term policy, issued by MassMutual, for people in excellent health.
+The following are sample quotes for a 20-year Haven Term policy, issued by MassMutual, for people in excellent health at different coverage amounts.